dsdlt/mongodb-scalable-document-embeddings/README.md

   python3 -m spacy download es_core_news_sm
   ```

-## Loading dataset into the cluster
+## Loading the dataset into the cluster

 We have included a script in this repository to download the dataset and restore it into MongoDB

 1. **Create an account in MongoDB Atlas**:
-We are assuming you have an account in MongoDB Atlas.
-If not, we recommend you following [this guide](https://www.mongodb.com/docs/guides/atlas/account/)
+If you do not have one, we recommend following [this guide](https://www.mongodb.com/docs/guides/atlas/account/)

 2. **Load the data in MongoDB**: